Quick Answer

 Which structure has the lowest setup cost for a foreign company entering India?

 The Liaison Office has the lowest setup cost since it requires only RBI approval and basic office infrastructure — no capital investment, no incorporation fees, no share capital.
 However, it cannot earn income, which severely limits its utility.
 For revenue-generating operations, the Indian subsidiary is most cost-effective in the medium to long term because of the significantly lower tax rate (22% vs 40% for a Branch Office).
-At Virtual Auditor, we offer Indian subsidiary registration at Rs 49,999 all-inclusive.
+At Virtual Auditor, we offer Indian subsidiary registration at Rs 49,999 (professional fees; government fees extra).

 Does a WOS need RBI approval?